Hierarchical Bayesian propulsion power models for marine vessels

 \section{Acknowledgments}

-This work was supported by the Academy of Finland, decision number 313827, 'Industrial Internet and Data Analysis in Marine Industries',and by the Centre of Excellence of Inverse Modelling and Imaging (CoE), Academy of Finland, decision number 312122.This work has been supported by the European Regional Development Fund (Interreg Baltic Sea Region) project C006 CSHIPP.
+This work was supported by the Academy of Finland, decision number 313827, 'Industrial Internet and Data Analysis in Marine Industries', and by the Centre of Excellence of Inverse Modelling and Imaging (CoE), Academy of Finland, decision number 312122.
+This work was supported by the Academy of Finland, project number 334 817.This work has been supported by the European Regional Development Fund (Interreg Baltic Sea Region) project C006 CSHIPP.